 Metabotropic Glutamate Subtype 5 Receptors Modulate Locomotor Activity and Sensorimotor Gating in Rodents

 Kinney GG, Burno M, Campbell UC, Hernandez LM, Rodriguez D, Bristow LJ, Conn PJ.

-A: If the variability is among the chambers when you calibrate, make sure that your chambers are on a stable, flat surface - seismic isolation of chambers is important.
+A: If the variability is among the chambers when you standardize, make sure that your chambers are on a stable, flat surface - seismic isolation of chambers is important.
 If a rigid counter cannot be used, consider mounting chambers on concrete blocks.
-If the variability is low in calibration, but is seen in animal data, ask SDI for materials dealing with “Minimizing Variability in Startle Testing”.
+If the variability is low in standardization, but is seen in animal data then there may be a sound problem.
+See the manual for calibrating sound.

 A: Your mouse may be of a strain that loses hearing as they age.
 Check to make sure they can hear.
 Many researchers find that mice show a better startle response to tactile rather than acoustic startle stimuli.

 A: Refer to Geyer, M.A. and Swerdlow, N. R Measurement of Startle Response, Prepulse Inhibition, and Habituation in Current Protocols in Neuroscience (1998) 8.7.1-8.7.15 .

 A: The Standardization Unit provides a constant input to the SR-LAB software.
 This allows each chamber to be adjusted to the same baseline response allowing comparison of test results between test stations..
 The Standardization Unit also establishes that test stations are reliable.